cmusatyalab/openface/docs/training-new-models.md

 feature representation.

-*Warning:* Training is computationally and memory expensive and takes a few weeks on our Tesla K40 GPU.
+*Warning:* Training is computationally and memory expensive and takes a day on our Tesla K40 GPU.
-Because of this, the training code assumes CUDA is installed.

 A rough overview of training is: